Teaching and Learning

 Many of the articles in the databases available on the Oregon School Library Information System (OSLIS) website include Lexile ratings.

 Save the document as a plain text file (.txt).
 Then submit.

 Learn more about Lexile® measures by downloading the free resources on this page.

 The Oregon Lexile Map provides a graphic representation of texts and titles matched to levels of reading ability.

-Secondary/Post Secondary Transitions - Education Program Specialist, CTE Civil Rights
+Secondary and Post Secondary Transitions - Education Program Specialist, CTE Civil Rights

 Having problems finding something?